philou/philou.github.com/_posts/2020-06-22-how-to-set-up-pairing-office-hours-to-avoid-teammates-interruptions.markdown

 **How to setup office hours:**

-1. Book a slot in your calendar: 1 or 2 hours, every day, at the same time.
+1.  **Book a slot in your calendar**: 1 or 2 hours, every day, at the same time.
-2. Invite your team as optional participants.
+2.  **Invite your team** as optional participants.
-3. Present your initiative to your teammates.
-Share your pains and ask for feedback.
+3.  **Present your initiative to your teammates.** Share your pains and ask for feedback.
 Use the medium that makes the most sense to you and your team: email, chat, meeting, or anything else.
-4. Have some work ready in case no one needs you.
-Reviewing code is fine, but you can also use this time to work on tasks that have low priority and don't need a deep focus.
+4.  **Have some work ready in case no one needs you.** Reviewing code is fine, but you can also use this time to work on tasks that have low priority and don't need a deep focus.
-5. Regularly ask for feedback from your team to know how it is working for them.
+5.  **Regularly ask for feedback** from your team to know how it is working for them.
 If you [have retrospectives in place]({{site.url}}/how-we-introduced-efficient-agile-retrospectives/), this can be the perfect time for this.
 Otherwise, just make sure to get regular feedback!
-6. Use your team's feedback to iterate and fine-tune the best formula for you and your team.
+6. Use your team's feedback to **iterate and fine-tune** the best formula for you and your team.

 You could go even further by blocking maker hours, as out of office, in your calendar!
 That's a bolder move, though, and a good topic for a follow-up post.
 [Stay tuned](http://eepurl.com/dxKE95)!